Guide To The Giants Causeway Guide To The Giants Causeway

 The Giant’s Causeway and the Causeway Coast in Northern Ireland is recognized as a UNESCO World Heritage Site and is considered a remarkable area of global geological significance.
 Each year, more than a million visitors come to witness this natural wonder on a Tour or at one of the visitor centre’s exhibition

 The Causeway Stones are a promontory on the Causeway Coast comprised of interconnected polygonal basalt columns formed by volcanic activity.
+These basalt rock columns are a unique geological feature, created when volcanic lava cooled rapidly, resulting in the distinctive shapes seen today.
 This section of the Antrim Coast boasts over 40,000 basalt Columns, these weathered rock formations were formed about 60 million years ago

 How was the Giant’s Causeway formed?